Documentation & Tutorials

 This page shows how to attach and detach additional volumes to an existing server.

-Each server can have at most 15 volumes, including the root volume.
+Each BareMetal Cloud Server can have up to 15 volumes, including the root volume.

-The type of disk to host your volumes use the LSSD technology: Local solid state drive, to deliver fast disk I/O.
+The type of disk to host your volumes usse the LSSD technology: Local solid state drive, to deliver fast disk I/O.

-LSSD volumes are teleported close to your server.
+LSSD volumes are transferred close to your server.

 When you start a server for the first time, your volume files are downloaded from the volumes store to the local storage devices (LSSD).